i-pi/i-pi/docs/src/input-files.rst

 Instead of initializing the atom positions manually, the starting configuration can be specified through a separate data file.
-The name of the configuration file is specified within one of the possible fields of an tag.
+The name of the configuration file is specified within one of the possible fields of an :ref:`initializer` tag.
 The file format is specified with the “mode” attribute.
 The currently accepted file formats are:

 -  pdb